lightsail-network/lumensigner/docs/usb_relay.md

 ## Relaying internet access to the Pi Zero 1.3 over USB

-Note that this is an optional, alternate way to initialize your SeedSigner.
+Note that this is an optional, alternate way to initialize your LumenSigner.
 The default method is to work on a separate Raspberry Pi device that has internet access.
 Be aware that by enabling internet access over USB you are obviously creating a link to the outside world that this project seeks to avoid.

 If you use this setup route, we recommend that you disable internet access over USB when these steps are complete.